 A maximum of 6 credits of elective* courses taught through online education may be used towards your Bachelor of Arts or Bachelor of Social Work degree at McGill.
-Courses taught through online education will only be considered for transfer credits under the following conditions:
+Courses taught through online education will only be considered for transfer credit under the following conditions:

-Students registered for a McGill Exchange program may take not take online education courses during their study away term(s) to earn transfer credit and/or satisfy the minimum course load at the host university.
+Students registered for a McGill Exchange program may not take online education courses during their study away term(s) to earn transfer credit and/or satisfy the minimum course load at the host university.

 If you are an American student receiving US loans and wish to take an online education course, you are responsible for discussing the financial implications of this decision with the McGill Scholarships and Student Aid Office before beginning the online study away application process.

 NOTE: Studying away must be pre-approved by Arts OASIS.
 A course that has been approved on the McGill Course Equivalency System does not constitute approval to study away and/or approval to receive transfer credit for an online course.